egeyil/express-api/README.md

 - Error and Request logging to console and files
 - Swagger for API documentation
 - CRUD
+- Rate limiting
 - Security best practices with packages like Zod, Helmet, Validator, XSS, CORS, JWT and more
 - Authentication (JWT) with access and refresh tokens
-- When logged in, you receive a JWT access and refresh token, and then you can use the access token to access protected routes, and the refresh token to get a new access token when the current one expires
 - Authorization with user roles

-### Features to be added
+### Features to be added in the future

 - Docker
 - Redis for caching